-Class Problem from Last Time - Solution
+Class Problem - Solution

 Starting with the graph assuming restricted speculation, what edges can be removed if general speculation support is provided?
 With more renaming, what dependences could be removed?
 1. With general speculation, edges from $2 \rightarrow 5, 4 \rightarrow 5, 4 \rightarrow 8, 7 \rightarrow 8$ can be removed